 One of the biggest problems hunters face, and it’s especially true for those who are new to the sport, is finding productive places to hunt.
 If you’re looking for spots to hunt upland birds, here are some suggestions.

-During the past five hunting seasons, 2007 through 2011, Washington hunters have harvested about 102,000 forest grouse, 98,500 quail, 62,000 pheasants, 11,500 chukar and 5,300 gray partridge a year.
+During the hunting seasons 2007 through 2011, Washington hunters harvested about 102,000 forest grouse, 98,500 quail, 62,000 pheasants, 11,500 chukar and 5,300 gray partridge a year.
 While both quail and forest grouse are available in a majority of Washington counties, chukar, gray partridge and (wild) pheasants are not, so a good place to start searching for hunting opportunities is to determine what regions of the state produce the highest harvests of the bird or birds you’re looking to hunt.

 Grant County is the state’s top pheasant producer, averaging 12,000 birds harvested annually.
 Whitman County hunters harvested about 9,700 ring-necks a year over the past five years, followed by Walla Walla (7,100), Yakima (6,600) and Franklin (4,600) counties.

 The best forest grouse hunting is found in the northeastern and north-central part of the state.
 Okanogan County led the way in grouse harvests over the past five years, with hunters taking more than 14,600 grouse a year.
 Stevens County was second at 13,300, followed by Ferry County at 8,300, Pend Oreille County at 5,400, and Western Washington’s Grays Harbor County at nearly 5,300.